zzxwill/odps/intl.en-US/Quick Start/Graph.md

     5 3:1,4:1
     ```

-    tab button is taken as the separator of two columns, Upload the data.
+    The tab button is used to separate two columns.

     ```
     tunnel u -fd " " sssp.txt sssp_in;